kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *too high organizational complexity*

 ### REORGANIZATIONS
 > Employees perceive reorganizations conducted, in the past or undergoing, as a source of dissatisfaction.
-They feel there are too many organizational changes and they be worrying about impact the next reorg will have on them.
+They feel there are too many organizational changes and they be worrying about the impact the next reorg will have on them.
 Thus, employees are living in a constant state of flux.

 __Exemplary statements reported by employees:__